Universite-Gustave-Eiffel/NoiseModelling/Docs/Own_Wps.rst

 - a receivers table
     - geometry : POINT with 3 dimensions (X,Y,Z)
     - a primary key column

 - a sources table
     - geometry : LINES or POINTS
     - a primary key column

 The following methods can also be used :

 - setComputeHorizontalDiffraction(compute_horizontal_diffraction)
 - setComputeVerticalDiffraction(compute_vertical_diffraction)
 - setSoundReflectionOrder(reflexion_order)
 - setSoilTableName(ground_table_name) : Import table with Snow, Forest, Grass, Pasture field polygons.
 Attribute G is associated with each polygon.
     - geometry : POLYGONS
     - G : from 0 to 1 the absorption coefficient of the ground
 - setDemTable(dem_table_name) : Point cloud height above sea level POINT(X Y Z)
     - geometry : POINT with 3 dimensions (X,Y,Z)
 - setMaximumError(0.1d) : Do not propagate for low emission or far away sources - error in dB
 - setMaximumPropagationDistance(max_src_dist)
 - setMaximumReflectionDistance(max_ref_dist)
 - setWallAbsorption(wall_alpha)
 - setThreadCount(n_thread)
+- setPropagationProcessDataFactory(trafficPropagationProcessDataFactory)
+- initialize

 Example :
 --------------------